epics-containers/epics-containers.github.io/docs/reference/cli.rst

 Command Line Interface for IOC Management
 =========================================

-The python project ``epics-containers-cli`` is installed as part of the Python section of the initial tutorial `../tutorials/setup_workstation`.
+The python project `edge-containers-cli` is installed as part of the Python section of the initial tutorial `../tutorials/setup_workstation`.
 It provides a command line function ``ec`` with support for:

 - deploying, managing and debugging IOCs and other application Instances

-The CLI is just a thin wrapper around the underlying tools that do the real
+The CLI is just a thin wrapper around the underlying tools that do the real work:
-work:

 :kubectl: the command line interface to the Kubernetes APIs
 :helm: the command line interface to the Kubernetes Helm package manager
 :podman (or docker): CLIs for container engines
 :git: the git version control system client

-``ec`` is useful because it saves typing and provides a consistent interface when working on multiple beamlines.
+``ec`` is useful because it saves typing and provides a consistent interface when working on multiple `ec-services-repo` s.
 This is because it uses the environment setup by the beamline repo's ``environment.sh`` script.
 See `environment`.

 To see the available commands, run ``ec --help``.

-It may be instructive to understand the underlying tools and how they are are being called.
+It may be instructive to understand the underlying tools and how they are being called.
 For this reason ``ec`` supports a ``-v`` option to show the underlying commands being executed. e.g.

 .. raw:: html